Church architecture in Scotland: Gothic

-The impact of the Renaissance on ecclesiastical architecture can be seen in the re-adoption of low-massive church building with round arches and pillars, in contrast to the perpendicular Gothic style that was particularly dominant in England in the late Medieval era.
-The adoption of the low-massive style may have been influenced by close contacts with Rome and the Netherlands, and was perhaps a conscious reaction against English forms in favour of continental ones.
-It can be seen in the nave of Dunkeld Cathedral, begun in 1406, the facade of St Mary's, Haddington from the 1460s and in the chapel of Bishop Elphinstone's Kings College, Aberdeen (1500–09).
+Late Gothic architecture in Scotland was very different to the Perpendicular style used in England, adopting a heavy form with rounded arches, and Flamboyant tracery of continental origin.
+It can be seen in the nave of Dunkeld Cathedral, begun in 1406, the façade of St Mary's, Haddington from the 1460s and in the chapel of Bishop Elphinstone's Kings College, Aberdeen (1500–09).
 About forty collegiate churches were established in Scotland in late fifteenth and early sixteenth centuries.
 Many, like Trinity College, Edinburgh, showed a combination of Gothic and Renaissance styles.
 The early sixteenth century saw crown steeples built on churches with royal connections, symbolising imperial monarchy, as at St. Giles Cathedral, Edinburgh.